.NET

 Custom fields

-You can add static keys and values to all log messages.
+Add static keys and values to all log messages by including these custom fields under <appender>

 <appender name="LogzioAppender" type="Logzio.DotNet.Log4net.LogzioAppender, Logzio.DotNet.Log4net">